sbr075/envoke-rs/examples/README.md

 </br>

 <sub>
 To have actual environment variables to test with the crate <a href="https://crates.io/crates/temp-env">tmp-env</a> is used.
-In an actual scenario this is not neccessary as the environment variables will be found on your processe's environment
+In an actual scenario this is not necessary as the environment variables will be found on your processe's environment
 </sub>